openforis/collect-earth-online-doc/docs/source/setup/joining.rst

 A list of all institutions is displayed on the **Home** page.
 If you are logged in, this list is broken into two: **Your Affiliations** and **Other Institutions**. **Your Affiliations** are institutions to which you belong.

 1. Clicking on an institutions' name expands a list of all active **Projects** for the Institution.
-Clicking on these projects will take you to the project's Data Collection page (see >>Part 4).
+Clicking on these projects will take you to the project's Data Collection page.

 .. thumbnail:: ../_images/joining1.png
    :title: Clicking on an institution's name.